No script

 Address: Biserica Monument, Parohia Pătrăuţi 2

-The work for the church began in 1514 under Bogdan the 3rd of Moldova and was finished in 1522.
-Being designated as seat of Moldovan metropolitan church, it was painted both on the inside and the outside, process which took from 1532 to 1534.
+The work for the church dedicated to Saint George began in 1514 under Bogdan, the 3rd of Moldova, and was finished in 1522.
+Being designated as the seat of the Moldovan metropolitan church, it was painted both on the inside and the outside, a process which took from 1532 to 1534.

 The commemorative plate above the door of the church illustrates the following:

-“With the Father’s will, the Son’s help and the Holy Spirit’s completion, the well-honouring and worshipper of Christ, Bogdan, by God’s mercy Prince of Moldavia, wanted to build this church of the Metropolitanate of Suceava that celebrates the great St. Martyr George, who helps win the wars.
-And he started building it in the year 7022 (1514) but never managed to complete it; but his son, Stephen, by God’s mercy Prince of Moldavia, with the help of God finished building up from the window level and completed it in the year 7030 (1522), on November, 6, during the 6th year of his reign; and it was consecrated by the hand of His Holiness the Metropolitan Bishop Teoctist“.
+“With the Father’s will, the Son’s help and the Holy Spirit’s completion, the well-honoring and worshipper of Christ, Bogdan, by God’s mercy Prince of Moldavia, wanted to build this church of the Metropolitanate of Suceava that celebrates the great St. Martyr George, who helps win the wars.
+And he started building it in the year 7022 (1514) but never completed it.
+Still, his son, Stephen, by God’s mercy Prince of Moldavia, with the help of God, finished building up from the window level and completed it in the year 7030 (1522), on November 6, during the 6th year of his reign.
+It was consecrated by the hand of His Holiness the Metropolitan Bishop Teoctist“.

-The iconostasis is of Moldovan baroque style, which is remarkable due to its dimensions, the high detailing of the ornaments and the color pallet.
+The iconostasis is in the Moldovan baroque style, which is remarkable due to its dimensions, the high detailing of the ornaments, and the color palette.

 Address: